xtendui/xtendui/src/gatsby/markdown/components/slider/animation-advanced.md

   </demoinline>
 </demo>

-You can attach wheel event to `window` and use [ScrollTrigger](/components/scrolltrigger) to activate the wheel event.

-You can also choose when to `e.preventDefault()`, for this you can check for returned value of `self.wheelEvent` if not overflowing.
+You can choose when to `e.preventDefault()`, for this you can check for returned value of `self.wheelEvent` if not overflowing.

 <demo>
   <demoinline src="demos/components/slider/wheel-free">